Good quality tools can be an investment for life!

 Tip 6 | Keep your tools sharp

 It is best to keep tools such as chisels and saw blades as sharp as possible.
-Not only will these tools last longer, but it will also be easier to use.
+Not only will they last longer, but it will also be easier to use.

 Tools such as chisels are sharpened from coarse grit to finer grit, with each grinding level getting a little finer.